pokeclicker/pokeclicker-wiki/data/Berries/Petaya.md

 | [[File:Kasib.png\|32px]] [[Berries/Kasib]] | 00:05:00	 | 00:03:20  |	00:02:13 |

 ### Critical information for when all berries have ripened {#critical-info}
-After all 18 berries are ripe, the requirements for Petaya to spawn have been fully met.
+Once all 18 required berries are ripe, the conditions for Petaya to spawn have been fully met.
 At this point, immediately switch out your [[Oak Items/Sprayduck]] for the [[Oak Items/Squirtbottle]], if possible, otherwise another Oak Item if not.
 It is highly recommended that you make a save here so you don't have to go through the whole setup again in case nothing mutates.
-Petaya can spawn on any of the seven open plots in your farm.
-The seven empty plots should all be permanently applied with surprise mulch.
+Petaya can spawn on any of the open plots in your farm.
+All empty plots should have Surprise Mulch applied to them until a Petaya is obtained.
 Note that even though the [[Berries/Kebia]] has the ability to overtake other berries, it can only do so at the taller or later stages, so you will be able to let the mutation keep going if you want to mutate multiple Petaya before the [[Berries/Wacan]] withers.
 Specifically, you have 6 hours from time of mutation to remove the [[Berries/Kebia]] before it threatens to take over your newly mutated Petaya unless it mutates on one of the two edge plots.
 If you intend to use [[Items/Freeze Mulch]] to make the setup live longer, you must **never** freeze [[Berries/Babiri]], [[Berries/Kebia]] and [[Berries/Payapa]] since this mulch gets rid of auras.
 Freezing Babiri would remove its protection causing the nearby parasites to mutate berries into themselves, ruining the setup.
-Freezing Kebia and Payapa would remove their mutation chance up aura while leaving their ability to parasite intact since that's not considered an aura.
+Freezing Kebia and Payapa would remove their mutation chance up aura while leaving their ability to parasitize intact since that's not considered an aura.
 As for the rest of the berries, those can be frozen without causing any issues.

 ### What to do if Petaya doesn't spawn before other berries start dying
 The berry that will die first is [[Berries/Wacan]] — it will die around 1 hours 25 mins after it ripens.
 This ''should'' be enough for you to get a Petaya to spawn.
 If the [[Berries/Wacan]] dies before mutation, you will have to replant [[Berries/Chilan]], [[Berries/Tanga]], and [[Berries/Wacan]].
 If you start within 38 minutes of [[Berries/Wacan]] dying (1 hour 15 minutes with boost mulch), you ''should'' be able to get one more full [[Berries/Wacan]] cycle before the [[Berries/Coba]] dies and you have to start over.
 The ability to do this increases overall chance of mutation to 99% or 84.4% without [[Oak Items/Squirtbottle]].